4 Mathematics for Engineering

 Recall that vector gradient operator \nabla is defined as

-Hence, if the vector is \vec{V}, then the substantial derivative can be written as
+Hence, the substantial derivative operator can be written as

 The term \partial/\partial t is called the local derivative, which can be interpreted physically as the time rate of change of a given quantity at a fixed point.
 The term \vec{V} \bigcdot \nabla is called the convective derivative, which can be interpreted as the time rate of change from the movement of the given quantity from one point to another where its properties are spatially different.
 It will be apparent that terms like u (\partial /\partial x) have units of time^{-1}.